Tench-class submarine: Deck guns

 Many targets in the Pacific War were sampans or otherwise not worth a torpedo, so the deck gun was an important weapon.
-Due to war experience, most Tench class were armed with a 5 in/25 caliber gun, and some boats had two of these.
-Additional anti-aircraft guns included single 40mm Bofors and twin 20mm Oerlikon mounts, usually one of each.
+Due to war experience, most Tench-class boats were armed with a 5 in/25 caliber gun, and some boats had two of these.
+Additional antiaircraft guns included single 40mm Bofors and twin 20mm Oerlikon mounts, usually one of each.